Giskard-AI/giskard-hub/README.md

 -   `expected_output`: The expected output of the conversation.
 This is used for evaluation.

--   `policies`: A list of policies that the conversation should follow.
+-   `rules`: A list of rules that the conversation should follow.
     This is used for evaluation.

 -   `demo_output`: A demonstration of a (possibly wrong) output from the